micmejia/bible-dump/AMPC/1 Peter/1 Pet 2.md

-For you were going astray like [so many] sheep, but now you have come back to the Shepherd and Guardian ([^h]the Bishop) of your souls.
+For you were going astray like [so many] sheep, but now you have come back to the Shepherd and Guardian (the Bishop) of your souls.